Empress Masako: Early life and education

 Masako Owada (小和田雅子, Owada Masako) was born on 9 December 1963 at Toranomon Hospital in Toranomon, Minato, Tokyo.
 She is the eldest daughter of Yumiko Egashira (b.
 1938) and Hisashi Owada (b.
 1932), a senior diplomat and former president of the International Court of Justice.
 She has two younger sisters, twins named Setsuko and Reiko (b.
 1966).

 Masako went to live in Moscow with her parents when she was two years old, where she attended Detskiy Sad (kindergarten in Russian) No. 1127 daycare.
 At the age of five, Masako's family moved to New York City, where she attended kindergarten at Public School 81 in Riverdale.

 In 1971, the Owadas returned to Japan, moving in with Masako's maternal grandparents in Meguro while Hisashi returned to the Foreign Ministry office.
-She entered Futaba Gakuen, a private Roman Catholic girls' school in Den-en-chōfu, Tokyo.
+She entered Futaba Gakuen, a private Catholic girls' school in Den-en-chōfu, Tokyo.
 Established by the Congregation of the Holy Infant Jesus in 1872, Masako's mother and maternal grandmother had graduated from this school as well.
 It was here that Masako learned to play piano and tennis, joined a handicrafts club, and became interested in animals, tending several after school and deciding to become a veterinarian.
 Masako also studied her fourth and fifth languages, French and German.
 With a school friend, Masako revived Futaba's softball team, serving as third base and after three years bringing her team to the district championships.

 In 1979, her second year of senior high school, Masako and her family moved to the United States and settled in the Boston suburb of Belmont, Massachusetts, where her father became a guest professor of international law at Harvard University's Center for International Affairs.
 In 1981, she graduated from Belmont High School, where she was president of the National Honor Society and participated in the school's math team and French club.
 Masako joined the school's softball team and won a Goethe Society award for her German poetry.
 Masako participated in a production of M*A*S*H.

 Masako's father was posted to Moscow after her high school graduation, but Masako remained in Boston to continue her education; In 1981 she enrolled at Harvard College, where she chaired the school's Japan Society, "became quite close friends with the then Japanese consul in Boston, and volunteered as a kind of self-appointed diplomat and cultural ambassador" in the wake of mounting Japan–United States trade tension.
 Masako liked to ski and traveled overseas during vacations, staying with a host family in France and studying at the Goethe-Institut.
 Masako is fluent in English and in French, which she learned in 1983 at the University Center for French Studies at Université Grenoble Alpes.
 Masako worked with Jeffrey Sachs to obtain a B.A. magna cum laude in economics in March 1985.